Running back: Height and weight

 There is a diversity in those who play at the running back position.
 At one extreme are smaller (5'4"–5'10"), shiftier players.
 These quick, agile, and elusive running backs are often called "scat backs" because their low center of gravity and maneuverability allow them to dodge tacklers.
 Running backs known for their elusiveness include Red Grange, Hugh McElhenny, Gale Sayers, and Barry Sanders.

-At the other extreme are "power backs:" bigger, stronger players who can break through tackles using brute strength and raw power.
+At the other extreme are "power backs", who are bigger and stronger running backs who can break through tackles using brute strength and raw power.
 They are usually slower runners compared to other backs, and typically run straight ahead (or "North-and-South" in football terminology) rather than dodging to the outside edges of the playing field.
 Hall of Famers Earl Campbell, Bronko Nagurski, John Riggins, and Larry Csonka, as well as NFL all-time leading rusher Emmitt Smith, were considered power running backs.
-Derrick Henry, Mark Ingram II, Carlos Hyde, Nick Chubb, Kareem Hunt, and Leonard Fournette are all examples of current NFL power running backs.
+Mark Ingram II, Carlos Hyde, Nick Chubb, Kareem Hunt, and Leonard Fournette are all examples of current NFL power running backs.

-More recently the NFL has turned to running backs who combine those traits such as Atlanta Falcons' Todd Gurley, Dallas Cowboys' Ezekiel Elliott, Minnesota Vikings’ Dalvin Cook, and New York Giants' Saquon Barkley.
-These backs combine elusiveness with power and patience as well as receiving ability and blocking to become an all around, three-down backs.
+More recently the NFL has turned to running backs who combine those traits such as Todd Gurley, Ezekiel Elliott, Dalvin Cook, and Saquon Barkley.
+These backs combine elusiveness with power and patience as well as receiving ability and blocking to become all around, three-down backs.

 Receiving ability

 Over the years, NFL running backs have been used as receivers out of the backfield.
 On passing plays, a running back will often run a "safe route", such as a hook or a flat route, that gives a quarterback a target when all other receivers are covered or when the quarterback feels pressured.
 Hall of Famer Lenny Moore was a halfback who played primarily as a pass receiver.

-Christian McCaffrey, a running back for the San Francisco 49ers, is one of few players to have 1000 yards rushing and 1000 yards receiving in the same season in 2019.
+Christian McCaffrey, is one of few players to have 1000 yards rushing and 1000 yards receiving in the same season in 2019.
 Some teams have a specialist "third down back", who is skilled at catching passes or better at pass blocking and "picking up the blitz", and thus is often put in the game on third down and long.
 It can also be used to fool the defense by making them think it is being put into the game for a pass play, when the play is actually a run.
-James White of the New England Patriots is used as a third-down back, or as an extra wide receiver.
+James White was used as a "third-down back", or as an extra wide receiver.
 His receiving statistics exceed his rushing statistics, with 3,184 yards and 25 receiving touchdowns on 369 receptions, compared to 1,240 yards and 10 rushing touchdowns on 309 carries.